intel-analytics/ipex-llm/python/llm/README.md

   You may also convert Hugging Face *Transformers* models into native INT4 format for maximum performance as follows.

+  >**Notes**:

-  >**Note**: Currently only llama/bloom/gptneox/starcoder model family is supported; for other models, you may use the Transformers INT4 format as described above).
+  * Currently only llama/bloom/gptneox/starcoder/chatglm model family is supported; for other models, you may use the Transformers INT4 format as described above).
+  * We have developed the `transformers-style` API for specific native models, you may choose the corresponding API to load the converted model.

    ```python
   #convert the model